See also

 Background

-- Pneumonia can be defined clinically as the presence of fever, cough and tachypnoea at rest (and retractions in younger children) when clinical wheezing syndromes have been ruled out
+- Pneumonia can be defined clinically as the presence of fever, cough and tachypnoea at rest (and retractions in younger children)

-- “Complicated pneumonia” occurs when there is a complication such as parapneumonic effusion, empyema, lung abscess, or necrotising pneumonia
+- “Complicated pneumonia” occurs when there is a complication such as parapneumonic effusion, empyema, lung abscess or necrotising pneumonia

 Assessment